Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### Healthcheck event
-Device sends a `healthcheck` periodically.
-This message contains information about how vital subsystems are operating and
-if they need attention.
+Devices send a `healthcheck` report periodically with the status of vital subsystems and to indicate whether they need attention.
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "healthcheck" ,